Fastball (band)

-Fastball is an American rock band.
-It was formed in Austin, Texas, in 1992.
+Fastball is an American rock band formed in Austin, Texas, in 1992.
 The band originally called themselves Magneto U.S.A., and changed their name after signing with Hollywood Records.
 In 1998, their album All the Pain Money Can Buy reached platinum sales within six months of its release, and stayed on the Billboard 200 chart for a year.
 Their songs "The Way" and "Out of My Head" reached No. 1 and No. 14 on Billboards Adult Alternative Songs chart, respectively.
 In addition, the group has been nominated for two Grammy Awards – Best Rock Performance by a Duo or Group with Vocal for "The Way", and Best Long Form Music Video for their promotional video "The Way".
 They also received five The Austin Chronicle awards: 1998's Album of the Year, Best Video, Best Single/EP, Band of the Year, and 1995's Best Pop Band.

 In late 2021, Fastball started a Patreon campaign supporting the release of new music, as well as demos of their songs and the stories behind them.

 History

-Formation
+Formation (1992–1995)

-In 1992, Tony Scalzo, Miles Zuniga, and Joey Shuffield formed Fastball in Austin, Texas.
-Zuniga and Shuffield first played together in a band called Big Car.
-After a stint with another group called Wild Seeds, Shuffield introduced Zuniga to Scalzo, who had played in a band called the Goods in Orange County, California.
-The trio decided to form their own band, and began playing around the Austin area.
+Fastball was formed in Austin, Texas, in 1992 by songwriters Tony Scalzo and Miles Zuniga, alongside drummer Joey Shuffield.
+Prior to the band's inception, Zuniga and Shuffield had performed together in the Austin-based group Big Car.
+Shuffield, who also had a tenure with the Wild Seeds, introduced Zuniga to Scalzo, a recent transplant from Orange County, California, who had previously played with The Goods.

-When they first started out, the band tried out several names, such as Star 69, Magneto, Magneto USA, Ed Clark's Business Bible, and Starchy, before finally deciding to adopt the name Fastball in 1995.
-Zuniga told Entertainment Weekly that it was named after the band's favorite pornographic film, and said that "It really has no meaning behind it."
+The trio began performing regularly in the Austin club circuit, initially under a variety of temporary names, including Magneto, Magneto USA, and Starchy.
+During this formative period, the band established a collaborative songwriting dynamic between Scalzo and Zuniga, a hallmark of their subsequent studio output.

+In 1995, the group officially adopted the name Fastball and secured a recording contract with Hollywood Records.
+This partnership led to the commencement of recording sessions for their debut studio album, Make Your Mama Proud, which was released the following year.